davatorium/rofi/README.md

 # Manpage

-For more detailed information, please see the [manpage](doc/rofi-manpage.markdown), the [wiki](https://github.com/DaveDavenport/rofi/wiki) or the [forum](https://reddit.com/r/qtools/).
+For more detailed information, please see the [manpage](doc/rofi-manpage.markdown), the [wiki](https://github.com/DaveDavenport/rofi/wiki), or the [forum](https://reddit.com/r/qtools/).

 # Installation

-Please see the [installation guide](https://davedavenport.github.io/rofi/p08-INSTALL.html) for instruction on how to install **Rofi**.
+Please see the [installation guide](https://davedavenport.github.io/rofi/p08-INSTALL.html) for instructions on how to install **Rofi**.

 # What is rofi not?

 Rofi is not:

  * A preview application.
-In other words, it will not show a (small) preview of image, movie or other files.
+In other words, it will not show a (small) preview of images, movies or other files.
  * A UI toolkit.
  * A library to be used in other applications.
  * An application that can support every possible use-case.
 It tries to be generic enough to be usable by everybody.
    Specific functionality can be added using scripts.
  * Just a dmenu replacement.
-The dmenu functionality is a nice 'extra' to **rofi** not its main purpose.
+The dmenu functionality is a nice 'extra' to **rofi**, not its main purpose.